 A “US.
 Department Of State apostille” is a form of authentication issued to documents for use in countries that participate in the Hague Convention of 1961.
-Our Company can help you notarize and an authenticate is issued as an attachment and will validate the authenticity of your document to the foreign entity you are required to present your document to.
-Our Company offers standard and expedited apostille services to our Massachusetts, New Hampshire Clients, and the rest of the United States Of America.
+Our Company can help you notarize and an authenticate is issued as an attachment and will validate the authenticity of your document to the foreign entity you are required to present your document.
+Our Company offers standard and expedited apostille services to our Massachusetts, and New Hampshire Clients, and the rest of the United States Of America.

 Obtaining an Apostille or Embassy Legalization

 Apostilization of your documents can be a time-consuming process.
 You will need to obtain an original, certified copy of the document you are required to apostille.
 Once obtained, the original document will have to be submitted to the issuing office of authentications, such as the Secretary of State or the US State Dept, for apostille.
 The biggest challenge in the apostille process is the unique document and Secretary of State or State Dept requirements one must meet before the document is valid for apostille.
 We will prepare, file, and obtain your apostille documents on your behalf in the most convenient and professional manner.

 What is the U.S. Department Of State Apostille?

 The documents we can obtain a State Department apostille on such as college diplomas, birth certificates, FBI reports, transcripts, marriage certificates, death certificates, FBI background reports, social security letters, company bylaws, powers of attorney agreements, trademarks, university diplomas, school, and court transcripts, warrants, extraditions, agreements, certificates of good standing and much more!
 We also offer certified apostille translation services for over 25 languages.
 There is no need for you to coordinate with an outside translation company for your foreign language documents.
 If you need to apostille a document, you can be confident knowing that we will handle the entire process for you from start to finish and offer some of the lowest rates in the Boston MA area.